didierverna/asdf-flv/README.md

 `COMPILE-FILE`: a new dynamic binding is created before processing the file, so that any modification to the variable essentially becomes file-local.

-In order to make a variable file-local, use the function `MAKE-VARIABLE-FILE-LOCAL`.
+In order to make one or several variables file-local, use the macros `SET-FILE-LOCAL-VARIABLE(S)`.